-Headcount fell slightly year on year, and currently stands at 126.
-Of these, 53 work part-time, with substantially more women than men in this category.
-The full-time equivalent figure also declined slightly, to 108.9.
+Headcount fell year on year, and currently stands at 121.
+Of these, 50 work part-time, with substantially more women than men in this category.
+The full-time equivalent figure also declined, to 104.8.

-Headcount

-2015-2019 Average number of employees and full-time equivalents (FTEs) at year end, 2015 = 100%
+Headcount 2016-2020 Average number of employees and full-time equivalents (FTEs) at year end

-The workforce consists of 44% women and 56% men.
-Women continue to make up 25% of the Board of Directors and 29% of the Extended Executive Board.
-PUBLICA is aware that it must intensify its efforts to increase the proportion of women with management responsibility.
+Some 45% of PUBLICA's staff are women, and 55% men.
+The proportion of women on the Board of Directors is unchanged, at 25%.
+In the Extended Executive Board, it has risen from 29% to 43%.
+PUBLICA is aware that it must continue its efforts to increase the proportion of women with management responsibility.

-PUBLICA promotes ongoing education: 36% of our employees have attended training and further education events.
+PUBLICA promotes ongoing education: 33% of our employees attended training and further education events.
 Each year, PUBLICA offers two commercial apprenticeships.
 Apprentices make up 5% of the workforce.
 PUBLICA is working together with eight other pension funds to further professionalise the training of apprentices and exploit synergies.